 Professor Sir Kevan Collins

 Kevan has a long career in education and public service.
-After stepping down from full time work as the Chief Executive at the Education Endowment Foundation (EEF), he now supports a range of UK and international child and youth focused organisations.
-Prior to joining the EEF in 2011 as its first CEO he was Chief Executive and Director of Children’s Services in the London Borough of Tower Hamlets.
-The EEF is a grant-making education charity dedicated to challenging educational disadvantage, sharing evidence and finding out what works in education.
+After stepping down from full-time work as the Chief Executive at the Education Endowment Foundation (EEF), he now supports a range of UK and international child and youth-focused organisations.
+Prior to joining the EEF in 2011 as its first CEO, he was Chief Executive and Director of Children’s Services in the London Borough of Tower Hamlets.
+Kevan is now a Board member of the EEF, which is a grant-making education charity dedicated to challenging educational disadvantage, sharing evidence and finding out what works in education.
 The EEF supports work in more than half of England’s schools and increasingly operates globally supporting work in Australia, Latin America, South Africa and Europe.

 Kevan started his career teaching in east London.
 He went on to lead schools in Yorkshire and London and became the National Director of the Primary National Strategy in 2002.
 Kevan has gained international experience working in Mozambique, supporting the development of a national literacy initiative in the USA and is a Board member at Goodstart, Australia’s largest early learning provider.
 Kevan chairs the Youth Endowment Fund managing a £300 million pound UK Home Office fund generating and mobilising the evidence around what works to reduce youth crime and violence.
 Kevan completed his doctorate in 2001 and is a visiting professor at the University College London Institute of Education.
 He was knighted for his services to education in 2015.

-Judy Fahey is a principal with 21 years’ experience.
-She has led three schools in Tasmania’s North West and demonstrated a consistent commitment to evidence-based school improvement which has resulted in greatly improved student outcomes and enhanced staff culture.
-Ms Fahey has previously led Ulverstone Secondary College and Burnie High School and is the current principal of Hellyer College.
-All serve a geographically dispersed and socially and economically disadvantaged region of Tasmania.
+Judy Fahey is currently an Improvement Consultant with the Tasmanian Department of Education.
+Previously, as a principal with 21 years’ experience, she has led 3 schools in Tasmania’s north-west and demonstrated a consistent commitment to evidence-based school improvement which has resulted in greatly improved student outcomes and enhanced staff culture.
+Ms Fahey has previously led Ulverstone Secondary College, Burnie High School and Hellyer College.
+All serve geographically dispersed and socially and economically disadvantaged regions of Tasmania.
 Ms Fahey believes that education is the greatest gift that a fair and equitable adult community can bestow upon its youth.
 She is a proud advocate for public education.

-Ms Fahey has led school communities to adopt research and inquiry-based strategies to support student engagement, wellbeing and learning.
-She has consistently demonstrated that she is able to create a culture that embraces diversity and allows all learners to develop aspiration, hope and the skills required to enjoy productive lives.
-Ms Fahey is recognised as an educational and community leader as was a founding member of Burnie’s BIG Committee, established in 2014.
-This organisation is a coalition of industry and educational leaders focussed on raising community aspiration as it relates to educational attainment.
+Ms Fahey is recognised as an educational and community leader and was a founding member of Burnie’s BIG Committee, established in 2014.
+This organisation is a coalition of industry and educational leaders focused on raising community aspiration as it relates to educational attainment.

-In 2015, in recognition of her educational leadership Ms Fahey was awarded a Hardie Scholarship, which allowed her to complete a residential at Harvard University.
+In 2015, in recognition of her educational leadership, Ms Fahey was awarded a Hardie Scholarship, which allowed her to complete a residential at Harvard University.
 The focus of this study was the interplay of educational vision, strategy and organisational culture.
 In 2017, Ms Fahey was selected to undertake the ANZOG Senior Executive Development Program.
-Ms Fahey is a longstanding member and former office holder of the Tasmanian Principal Association.

 As a lifelong learner and passionate educator, Kerri Jones has had the privilege of working with students, teachers and leaders across the state for 30 years.
-She is currently the Executive Principal at Meridan State College, a high performing P–12 college on the Sunshine Coast, Queensland.
-During her career, Kerri has been a teacher, Deputy Principal and Principal in a variety of schools and has also had the opportunity to share her expertise and love of learning with Principals and their leadership teams in her role as Assistant Regional Director.
-Kerri has worked with the Department of Education, State Schooling team on a number of key initiatives including the Lifting our Top Performing Students state wide Inquiry and has reshaped the state-wide Principal Induction program to ensure that all new Principals have the knowledge and skills to ensure that every student in Queensland has the opportunity to be successful.
+She is currently the Assistant Director General of Capability for the Queensland Department of Education.
+Before that, Kerri was the Executive Principal at Meridan State College, a high-performing P–12 college on the Sunshine Coast, Queensland.
+She also had the opportunity to share her expertise and love of learning with Principals and their leadership teams in her role as Assistant Regional Director for the Queensland Department of Education.
+During her career, Kerri has been a teacher, Deputy Principal and Principal in a variety of schools.
+Kerri has also worked with the Queensland Department of Education, State Schooling team on a number of key initiatives including the Lifting our Top Performing Students state-wide Inquiry and has reshaped the state-wide Principal Induction program to help new principals build their knowledge and skills to ensure that every student in Queensland has the opportunity to be successful.